TexasInstruments/edgeai-tidl-tools/dockers/dependency_build/qemu/README.md

       - dlr
       - onnxruntime
       - opencv
-  - The xx_prepare.sh commands in this folder are intended to run on docker host PC
-  - The xx_build.sh commands in this folder are intended to run on docker container
   - Libraries generated need to copied to the target machine after the build.
   - For installing required dependencies on J721E target fs